claire-lex/megagrep/README.md

 ### Print and save results

 Megagrep outputs results as colored text to stdout if `termcolor` is installed, or as raw text.
-Results can also be printed as CSV with options `-c`.
+Results can also be printed as CSV with option `-c`.

 ```
 $> python megagrep.py -c -i "*.php"
+Filename,Line number,Line,Found,Status,Walkthrough,Full path
 [...]
 Login.php,51,public static function checkAuth($bank_id, $password) {,auth*,,,/path/to/classes/Login.php
 Login.php,53,$sql = "SELECT * FROM users WHERE bank_id='".$bank_id;,sql,,,/path/to/classes/Login.php